Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 - Western Michigan's games this year have gone over the total in one out of four opportunities (25%).

-- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team records more than 24.3 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 24.3 points.

-- In games that Western Michigan totals over 372.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Western Michigan piles up more than 372.5 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Broncos have two giveaways this season, while the Bulls have five takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.